ECE 5725 will be useful for students taking this course

 -- Not Allowed: Using code from previous final projects or web sources without attribution.

-In the event of a major campus emergency course requirements, deadlines, and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances.More information about changes in this course will be available on the course web site if necessary.
+In the event of a major campus emergency course requirements, deadlines, and grading percentages are subject to changes that may be necessitated by a revised semester calendar or other circumstances.More information about changes in this course will be available on Piazza if necessary.

 Each laboratory assignment requires a written report.
 You will submit a single report for your group.
-The report must be handed in at your assigned lab section, one week after the lab is finished.
-The report should be submitted as a collection of pages stapled or bound together.
+The report should be submitted as a pdf to your TA.

 The report should be a concise documentation of the project assigned.
 The presentation should be arranged so that any reader with technical competence in the subject can easily understand what was done and how it was done.
 The following report organization is suggested: